On the common index jump theorem and further developments: Introduction

 Note that in the paper \cite{DLW16} of Duan, Long and Wang published in ``Calculus of Variations" in 2016, CIJT was improved to the enhanced common index jump theorem (ECIJT for short below), i.e., Theorem 3.5 of \cite{DLW16}, with some more precise formula on index iterations.
 Then in recent \cite{DLLW24} of Duan, Liu, Long and Wang in 2024, ECIJT was further generalized.

+On the other hand, In \cite{GGM18} of Ginzburg, G\"urel and Macarini published in 2018, a so-called index recurrence theorem, i.e., Theorem 4.1 there, was obtained, and the authors wrote in their abstract of \cite{GGM18} specially that ``{\it On the combinatorial side of the question, we revisit and reprove the enhanced common jump theorem (i.e., the (ECIJT) Theorem 3.5) from \cite{DLW16} and interpret it as an index recurrence result (i.e., the Theorem 4.1 in \cite{GGM18})}".

+In \cite{GG20} of Ginzburg and G\"urel published in 2020, its Theorem 5.2 was obtained, which was also called the index recurrence theorem.
+Note that although the Theorem 4.1 of \cite{GGM18} assumed the strongly non-degenerate condition on the symplectic paths studied, but the Theorem 3.5 and Remark 3.6 in \cite{DLW16} published in 2016 used no any non-degeneracy conditions and allow degenerate symplectic paths, which thus covered already completely all the assertions in Theorem 5.2 of \cite{GG20} published in 2020, which is 4 years later than \cite{DLW16}.

-On the other hand, In \cite{GGM18} of Ginzburg, G\"urel and Macarini published in 2018, a so-called index recurrence theorem, Theorem 4.1 there, was obtained, and the authors wrote specially that ``This result can be deduced from the so-called enhanced common index jump theorem due to Duan, Long and Wang \cite{DLW16} (see also \cite{Lo02}, \cite{LZ02})".
-In \cite{GG20} of Ginzburg and G\"urel published in 2020, its Theorem 5.2 which was also called the index recurrence theorem, was obtained.
-In \cite{CGG24} of Cineli, Ginzburg and G\"urel appeared as arXiv:2410.13093v1 on October 16, 2024 and its revision arXiv:2410.13093v2 on July.
-17, 2025, its Theorem 3.3 was obtained and was also called index recurrence theorem too, whose proof was a replenished version of and was more rigorous than that of Theorem 5.2 in \cite{GG20}.
-Such a theorem became one of the main tools in the proof of the main multiplicity result on closed Reeb flow orbits in \cite{CGG24}.
+In \cite{CGG24} of Cineli, Ginzburg and G\"urel appeared as arXiv:2410.13093v3 on Oct.
+11, 2025, the Theorem 5.2 of \cite{GG20} was extended to the Theorem 3.3 of \cite{CGG24} and was also called index recurrence theorem too, whose proof was a replenished version of and was more rigorous than that of Theorem 5.2 in \cite{GG20}.
+This Theorem 3.3 became one of the main tools in the proof of the main multiplicity result on closed Reeb flow orbits in \cite{CGG24}.

-Note that the Theorem 3.3 in \cite{CGG24} contains total of 5 assertions (IR1)-(IR5), and it needs to be pointed out that the first 4 assertions there coincide completely with the identities (3.20)-(3.22) of Theorem 3.5 (ECIJT) and estimates (3.42) and (3.43) in Remark 3.6 in \cite{DLW16}.
-Note also that the proofs of (IR1)-(IR4) in \cite{CGG24} occupied the major part in the proofs of Theorem 3.3 in \cite{CGG24}.
-On the other hand because all the assertions in Theorem 5.2 in \cite{GG20} are covered by these (IR1)-(IR4) in \cite{CGG24}, and thus assertions of Theorem 5.2 in \cite{GG20} coincide also with those proved in \cite{DLW16} published in 2016 already too.
+Note that the Theorem 3.3 in \cite{CGG24} contains 5 assertions (IR1)-(IR5) in total, and it needs to be pointed out that the first 4 assertions there coincide completely with the identities (3.20)-(3.22) of Theorem 3.5 (ECIJT) and estimates (3.42) and (3.43) in Remark 3.6 in \cite{DLW16} already published in 2016.
+Note also that the proof of (IR1)-(IR4) in \cite{CGG24} occupied the major part in the proofs of Theorem 3.3 in \cite{CGG24}.
+On the other hand because all the assertions in Theorem 5.2 in \cite{GG20} are covered by these (IR1)-(IR4) in \cite{CGG24}, as mentioned above all the assertions of Theorem 5.2 in \cite{GG20} coincide also with those proved in \cite{DLW16} published in 2016 already too.